Le0Hnard/conference-demo/README.md

 # conference-demo
-# Demo Srping app for learning and experimentation
+# Demo Spring app for learning and experimentation